 Perry is an innovator of participatory methods that anyone can use.
-Over the last ten years he has led the development of Democs, a conversation game, which provides a unique opportunity for small groups to find out about complex policy issues like climate change or nanotechnology, to shape and share their opinions, and to provide feedback for policymakers.
-Democs has attracted several thousand participants.
-Until 2011, he was head of the Democracy and Participation programme at nef (the new economics foundation).
+He led the development of Democs, a conversation game enabling small groups to explore complex policy issues like climate change or nanotechnology, to shape and share opinions, and to provide feedback for policymakers.
+Until 2011, he was head of the Democracy and Participation programme at nef.

 Perry has MAs in economics from Cambridge and from Birkbeck.
 He is on the board of Involve.

 - 2011, Connected Conversations: Tackling big issues by linking small conversations, London: new economics foundation

 - 2010, Crowdwise: Turning differences into effective decisions, London: new economics foundation